k2view-academy/K2View-Academy/articles/17_fabric_credentials/02_fabric_credentials_commands.md

 #### Web Services Authorization

-The [Web Service](/articles/15_web_services/01_web_services_overview.md) authorization is done using the **token**:
+The [Web Service](/articles/15_web_services/01_web_services_overview.md) authorization is done using the **API Key**:
-  - Project Web Services: give permission to the **role** on the Web Service or all Web Services,  and assign the token to the role.
+  - Project Web Services: give permission to the **role** on the Web Service or all Web Services,  and assign the API Key to the role.
-  - Product Web Services: assign the token to the user.
-The permission to the Product Web Services are defined by the combination of the token assigned to the user and the permissions of the roles, assigned to the user.
+  - Product Web Services: assign the API Key to the user.
+The permission to the Product Web Services are defined by the combination of the API Key assigned to the user and the permissions of the roles, assigned to the user.

 **Example**
 <pre><code>